magma/magma/docs/readmes/feg/s1ap_federated_tests.md

 - Configure Orc8r with AGW and FeG
 - Run connectivity tests between all three components
 - Run a basic attach/detach test
+- Run an attach/detach test with multiple UEs (for 32 UEs)

 To execute the script, run: